icon-project/documentation/icon-key-concepts/icon-nodes.md

 All transactions sent to ICON network are relayed or directed to Peer nodes.
 One of Peer nodes becomes the leader node, who have right to produce the block for his turn.
 And the other Peer nodes validate that block.
 The block is confirmed when 2/3 of Peer nodes agree on that block.
-Peer nodes will become a leader node in pre-defined order, and produce one block for their turn.
+Peer nodes will become a leader node in a pre-defined order, and produce one block for their turn.

 ### Public Representative (P-Rep)